Can measurements show if a treatment works?

 Tumor does (not) respond to treatment Mortality, quality of life

-Surrogate endpoints: Tempting, but only rarely reliable
+Surrogate endpoints: Practical, but only rarely reliable

 Particular diseases are often associated with abnormal measurements or laboratory values.
 Links like this can help understand a disease better.
 But it cannot be assumed that a treatment that improves a certain laboratory value will also automatically reduce the risk of a related medical condition.